-Common causes of systemic muscle soreness include medical conditions and diseases such as chronic fatigue syndrome, fibromyalgia, staph and viral infections, influenza, lupus, Rocky Mountain spotted fever, and Lyme disease.
+Common causes of systemic, or whole-body muscle soreness include medical conditions and diseases such as chronic fatigue syndrome, fibromyalgia, staph and viral infections, influenza, lupus, Rocky Mountain spotted fever, and Lyme disease.
 Claudication, which is a symptom of peripheral artery disease, limits blood flow to vessels in the arms and legs and causes increasing muscle pain.
 Statins, which are medications prescribed to treat high cholesterol, can cause serious muscle problems, including soreness.

-Systemic muscle pain and soreness usually result from serious diseases or medical conditions and require the attention of a doctor.
+Systemic muscle soreness without exercise usually results from serious diseases or medical conditions and require the attention of a doctor.
 You should contact your doctor to schedule an appointment if your muscle soreness lasts more than a week, if the soreness is connected to poor circulation in your legs, or if you notice signs of an infection such as swelling or redness around the affected muscle.
 You might need to see your doctor immediately if you notice a rash or tick bite or if your muscle soreness begins after you start taking a medication.
 Emergency medical care is required if, in combination with muscle soreness, you experience dizziness, stiff neck, high fever, breathing problems or extreme muscle weakness.